ROCm/TransferBench/docs/reference/presets.rst

 - For each combination, runs parallel transfers and reports bandwidth per DST.

-- Supports GFX or DMA Executor.
-SRC or DST can either be GPU or Null.
+- Supports GFX or DMA executor.
+Each of SRC and DST can independently be GPU or Null, but not both Null simultaneously.

 - Supports single node only: Multinode is not supported.